Università Cattolica del Sacro Cuore: Satellite campuses

 The Cattolica is based in Piacenza at the Palace Ghisalberti.
 The construction of the headquarters of Piacenza, which would house the Faculty of Agriculture, started in 1953 at the bidding of Agostino Gemelli.
 The headquarters of Piacenza has a sports centre of 8,000 m2 called San Martino.
 The students of UCSC of Piacenza and Cremona participate, under the ASUB student association (Associazione Sportiva University Piacenza), in football, volleyball, basketball, capoeira, and table tennis.
-The headquarters of Cremona was inaugurated November 19, 1984, by the academic activities of the SMEA.
+The headquarters of Cremona was inaugurated on 19 November 1984, by the academic activities of the SMEA.

 The UCSC 37-hectare medical campus is situated in Rome.
 In 1934 Pope Pius XI granted Istituto Giuseppe Toniolo di Studi Superiori the property of Monte Mario to construct the buildings of the future Faculty of Medicine, followed by a speech by Pope Pius XII to start the execution phase of the project.
-In 1958, the Higher Council of Education approved the teaching and scientific project and on June 18 of that year with the decree of the President of the Republic, work began on the biological institutes, with classes beginning in November 1961.
-In 1961 construction began on Agostino Gemelli University Polyclinic, completed in 1964.
+In 1958, the Higher Council of Education approved the teaching and scientific project, and on June 18 of that year, with the decree of the President of the Republic, work began on the biological institutes, with classes beginning in November 1961.
+In 1961, construction began on Agostino Gemelli University Polyclinic, completed in 1964.
 The Rome campus has 2 faculties, 34 institutes, 18 research centres, and over 7,000 students (5,000 undergraduate and 2,000 graduate).

 The Catholic University of Brescia has four facilities distributed in the historic centre of the city.
 The historic headquarters is located at Via Trieste 17, in the Palazzo Martinengo Cesaresco dell'Aquilone.
 These were added to the sixteenth-century complex of the Good Shepherd located in Via dei Musei 41, which accommodates classrooms and laboratories for the Faculty of Mathematical, Physical and Natural Sciences.
 Other venues are located in Contrada Santa Croce 17, Via Aleardo Aleardi 12, and Via San Martino della Battaglia 11, for a total of approximately 23,464 square meters.
 Some projects in 2007 included the extension of the university with a new headquarters in the northern district of Brescia, for a total of about 20,000 m2 of additional space.
-This includes 25 new classrooms, 16 laboratories, a library, a canteen, study halls, ample spaces for socialization and sports activities as well as offices for administrative and teaching staff.
+This includes 25 new classrooms, 16 laboratories, a library, a canteen, study halls, ample spaces for socialisation and sports activities as well as offices for administrative and teaching staff.
 The new complex should be available by the end of 2018 and will host the Faculty of Mathematics and Physics as well as other graduate courses.

-On 19 March 1995 Pope John Paul II laid the foundation stone of the Center for High Technology Research and Education in Biomedical Sciences in Campobasso, which was inaugurated on September 16, 2002.
-The foundation later was renamed John Paul II Foundation for Research and Treatment.
-By 2010 the site had more than 700 students enrolled in the bachelor programs for the health professions.
+On 19 March 1995 Pope John Paul II laid the foundation stone of the Center for High Technology Research and Education in Biomedical Sciences in Campobasso, which was inaugurated on 16 September 2002.
+The foundation was later renamed John Paul II Foundation for Research and Treatment.
+By 2010, the site had more than 700 students enrolled in the bachelor programs for the health professions.